United Kingdom: ME Association news

 Messages:

-AfME seems to be moving in the right direction - the recent meeting was reassuring - but I also do not forget the appointment I had with their clinical service a few years ago (in which ME was openly compared to FND - clearly there are still people at AfME who believe ME is a functional disorder or they would surely not have employed someone in a clinical role who also believed that).
+AfME seems to be moving in the right direction - the recent meeting was reassuring - but I also do not forget that their clinical service was, just a few years ago (in Sonya's time) comparing ME to FND - clearly there are still people at AfME who believe ME is a functional disorder or they would surely not have employed someone in a clinical role who also believed that.

 I also just checked and the problematic resources, like the "pacing guide", are still on their website after all this time.